 If on or before the Repurchase Date, the conditions precedent to the vesting of XONON Credit Rights in CCSI set forth in Section 4.3 of the XONON Agreement have occurred, the payment of the Repurchase Price shall be made, at ENA’s sole election, by either:

-ENA's certifying in writing to CCSI of the fact that such conditions precedent to such vesting have occurred and ENA's paying in cash by wire transfer to CCSI an amount equal to the excess, if any, of (x) the Paid Premium amount over (y) the amount of Development Funds payments paid by West LB or any assignee of West LB to GE pursuant to the XONON Agreement as of the Repurchase Date, or
+ENA's certifying in writing to CCSI of the fact that such conditions precedent to such vesting have occurred and ENA's paying in cash by wire transfer to CCSI an amount equal to the excess, if any, of (x) the Paid Premium amount over (y) the amount of Development Funds payments paid by West LB or any assignee of West LB to GE pursuant to the XONON Agreement, in each case as of the Repurchase Date, or

-ENA's paying the Paid Premium amount in cash by wire transfer to CCSI on the Repurchase Date, in which case CCSI shall assign and transfer all its right, title and interest in the XONON Credit Rights and in any claims it may have with respect thereto to ENA or a designee of ENA in an assignment substantially in the form of the Assignment of XONON Credit Rights attached hereto as Exhibit B.
+ENA's paying the Paid Premium amount as of the Repurchase Date in cash by wire transfer to CCSI on the Repurchase Date, in which case CCSI shall assign and transfer all its right, title and interest in the XONON Credit Rights and in any claims it may have with respect thereto to ENA or a designee of ENA in an assignment substantially in the form of the Assignment of XONON Credit Rights attached hereto as Exhibit B.

-In all other cases, the Option Repurchase Price shall be the Paid Premium amount paid in its entirety in cash by wire transfer to CCSI on the Repurchase Date.
+In all other cases, the Option Repurchase Price shall be the Paid Premium amount as of the Repurchase Date paid in its entirety in cash by wire transfer to CCSI on the Repurchase Date.
 Without limiting the generality of the foregoing, this subsection (b) shall apply if the Turbine Contract has not been cancelled with respect to any of the Equipment on or prior to September 30, 2000.

-CCSI acknowledges and agrees that if, as of December 31, 2000, it is determined that the Milestone 4 Refund Amount is not payable by GE pursuant to the terms of the XONON Agreement, the dollar value of the XONON Credit Rights vested in CCSI shall equal the amount of Paid Premium determined as of the Option Repurchase Date.
-CCSI further acknowledges and agrees that if the Milestone 4 Refund Amount is paid by GE pursuant to the terms of the XONON Agreement, the value of the XONON Credit Rights shall equal the amount of the Paid Premium determined as of the Option Repurchase Date less the Milestone 4 Refund Amount.
-In such case, ENA agrees, if CCSI has made the Premium Payment in accordance with the terms of the Option, to cause West LB to pay the Milestone 4 Refund Amount to CCSI within five (5) days after its receipt by West LB, provided that if CCSI has not made such Premium Payment in accordance with the XONON Agreement, ENA shall only be required to pay CCSI an amount equal to the excess of the Milestone 4 Refund Amount over the Unpaid Premium, if any.
+CCSI acknowledges and agrees that if, as of January 31, 2001, it is determined that the Milestone 4 Refund Amount is not payable by GE pursuant to the terms of the XONON Agreement, the dollar value of the XONON Credit Rights vested in CCSI and assignable to ENA pursuant to Section 1.2 shall equal the amount of Paid Premium determined as of the Option Repurchase Date.
+CCSI further acknowledges and agrees that if the Milestone 4 Refund Amount is paid by GE pursuant to the terms of the XONON Agreement, the dollar value of the XONON Credit Rights vested in CCSI and assignable to ENA pursuant to Section 1.2 shall equal the amount of the Paid Premium determined as of the Option Repurchase Date less the Milestone 4 Refund Amount.
+In such case, ENA agrees, if CCSI has made the Premium Payment in accordance with the terms of the Option, to cause the Milestone 4 Refund Amount to be paid to CCSI within five (5) days after GE’s payment thereof, provided that if CCSI has not made such Premium Payment in accordance with the XONON Agreement, ENA shall only be required to pay CCSI an amount equal to the excess, if any, of the Milestone 4 Refund Amount over the sum of (i) Unpaid Premium and (ii) any other amount owed by CCSI to ENA on the payment date.